 An Alert is created when an Event or Events meet the parameters set forth in a Rule.
 If part of the Rule definition includes sending an email, one will be sent to the defined users.
 If the Rule’s parameters are properly configured, only important Events will be reported.

 If video is available, clicking View Playback will open a new tab on your web browser (desktop) or the OpenEye App (mobile) to Search view at the time of the alert.
 View Live will open a live view of all cameras in OWS.
 Clicking View Details will take the user to the Alert Details page under Alert History.

-There are nine types of OWS Alerts: Health Alerts, Storage Retention Alerts, Motion Alerts, Sensor Alerts, Analytics Alerts, Analytics Queue Alerts, Access Alerts, Intrusion Alerts and Intrusion Zone Alerts.
+There are nine types of OWS Alerts: Health Alerts, Storage Retention Alerts, Point of Sale Alerts, Motion Alerts, Sensor Alerts, Analytics Alerts, Analytics Queue Alerts, Access Alerts, Intrusion Alerts and Intrusion Zone Alerts.

 Motion Alerts are sent when movement is detected by a camera during a specified time period, and Sensor Alerts are sent when a sensor connected to a recorder is triggered.
 Sensor types can include, but are not limited to, door contact, temperature, pressure, and moisture.

 An Access Control Alert identifies when there is a trouble event identified such as Door Forced Open, Door Held Open, and Panel Tamper.
 Door Access Alert identifies when an attempt is made to access an area.
 Access Denied Alerts identify improper entry attempts, including Invalid Code, To Area Not Exited, To Area Outside Schedule, To Armed Area, To Door, To Unauthorized Area, or All Event Types.
 In addition to Access Denied Alerts, an alert can also be sent for Access Granted events.
 Door Status Alerts are sent for both Door Forced Open and Door Opened events.